desihub/LSS/README.rst

     $>  python setup.py install --user

-This will put the main scripts bin/mkCat_* in your $PATH (typically in $HOME/.local/bin).
+This will put the main scripts bin/ in your $PATH (typically in $HOME/.local/bin).

-This code only works on NERSC, in the DESI environment.
-Therefore, make sure to be in the DESI environment, e.g., run
+This code only works on NERSC, in the DESI or cosmodesi environments.
+Most work in the DESI environment: e.g., run

     $>  source /global/common/software/desi/desi_environment.sh main

-before trying anything else (master should soon switch to main).
-Some code also requires the cosmodesi environment to be loaded (e.g., for 2pt functions and/or reconstruction, regressis tools, etc.) After sourcing the above, source it
+Some code requires the cosmodesi environment to be loaded instead (e.g., for 2pt functions and/or reconstruction, regressis tools, etc.) Source it via

     $>  source /global/common/software/desi/users/adematti/cosmodesi_environment.sh main

+or

+    $>  source /global/common/software/desi/users/adematti/cosmodesi_environment.sh test

+for some of the latest capabilities.

 Structure